lancenacabuan/Shaliah/README.md

     mean in equivalent manner, because disrespecting the agent is disrespecting the sender.
 It doesn't mean the Son is ontologically the Father, but by role he must be honored for the Father to be honored.
-It's akin to an ambassador–if you mistreat an ambassador, you insult the king or country.
+It's akin to an ambassador – if you mistreat an ambassador, you insult the king or country.

--   **John 10:30 ("I and the Father are one")**–Unitarians say one in purpose, not one being.
-The context: Jesus says the Father's hand and his hand both protect the sheep–demonstrating unity of mission.
+-   **John 10:30 ("I and the Father are one")** – Unitarians say one in purpose, not one being.
+The context: Jesus says the Father's hand and his hand both protect the sheep – demonstrating unity of mission.
 And notably, just a few verses later in John 10:36, Jesus defends himself against the accusation of making himself God by appealing to agency and his sanctification: "the Father set me apart